 "Prayer with Oaks and Visual Snow Syndrome" appears in the January 2021 issue of Thrush Poetry Journal and was nominated for a 2021 Pushcart Prize.

-"Prayer for Turning" appears in Psaltery and Lyre (April 2024).
+"Prayer for Opening" appears in Image Journal (Fall 2024).

 "Prayer with Dead Mother and Apparent Outward Force on a Rotating Mass" appears in in Whale Road Review (Winter 2023) and was nominated for Orison's Best Spiritual Literature anthology.